 A network of primitive roads through the Bureau of Land Management (BLM) Monument offers backcountry driving opportunities and access to the National Park Service (NPS) Preserve for those with high-clearance, 4-wheel-drive vehicles.
 Individuals seeking challenge and solitude will find both in the cross-country hiking available through the sage-brush covered flats and rugged lava flows of the Monument and Preserve.

-Hunting is permitted within the BLM Monument and in the NPS Preserve (map).
+Hunting is permitted within the BLM Monument and in the NPS Preserve.
 Firearms may only be used for lawful hunting in accord with state law in these areas.
+No trapping is allowed in all areas managed by the NPS.
 For the protection of your health and the health of wildlife, hunters are encouraged to use non-lead bullets.